iExecBlockchainComputing/documentation-tools/overview/helloWorld/keyConcepts.md

 > complexity of confidential computing and blockchain** in our developer tools,
 > these tools are SDK so it's a kind of plug and play installation.

-But today we gonna focus on one of them, the superhero **DataProtector**.
+Today we gonna focus on one of them, the superhero **DataProtector**.

 **DataProtector** Utilizes end-to-end encryption and advanced confidential computing technology to ensure the protection and confidentiality of your data,